45

 Below Average Value

-Areas of concern include a 51.0% graduation rate and high debt relative to what graduates earn and concerning loan repayment rates.
+What to keep an eye on: its 51.0% graduation rate, high debt relative to what graduates earn, concerning loan repayment rates.

-Median debt of $27,000 against $56,733 in earnings is reasonable, though major choice matters significantly.
-Students in higher-earning programs will see better returns.
+Median debt of $27,000 against $56,733 in earnings is reasonable, though your major matters a lot here.
+Graduates in higher-earning fields will see the better end of this.

 Rankings & Links